20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 }
 ```

-Implementing the operators that we need is allso straightforward:
+Implementing the operators that we need is also straightforward:

 ```c++
 //...within struct dual, use the hidden friend idiom